iamrecursion/dotfiles-old/README.md

 manner between MacOS and Linux.
 It provides configuration for the following:

-- `git`: A sensible gitconfig where user name, email and GPG key can be set at install time.
+- `git`: A sensible gitconfig where user name, email and GPG key can be set at install time, as well as a sensible global gitignore.
+The gitconfig is set up to work with this gitignore.
 - `hammerspoon`: A config with a few useful utilities (MacOS only).
+- `karabiner`: A simple configuration that remaps `Ctrl` and `Fn`, and also makes caps lock behave as `Esc` when pressed and `Ctrl` when held.
-- `neovim`: A detailed configuration containing years-worth of work to get the fluid editing of vim with comprehensive IDE features for Haskell, C++, Python, and a variety of other languages.
+- `neovim`: A detailed configuration containing years-worth of work to get the fluid editing of vim with comprehensive IDE features for Haskell, C++, Python, Scala, Rust, and a variety of other languages.
-- `tmux`: A configuration that makes using tmux truly intuitive.
+- `tmux`: A configuration that makes using tmux truly intuitive, and also allows for seamless interoperation with Neovim.
-- `zsh`: A configuration that makes my favourite shell even better and more fluid to use.
+- `zsh`: A configuration that makes my favourite shell even better and more fluid to use, including a custom theme with a _useful_ prompt clock.

 All of this configuration is, of course, incredibly personal, so I don't expect anybody to use it without making changes.
 Nevertheless, if you find yourself